 Joanne Taylor responded that including management in the survey was important as, in TSI’s experience, there was a

-culture differently to shop floor.
+their culture differently to shop floor.
 As such, having a year on year comparison was better than having too many surveys too close together

 Can you give any examples of the benefit of a culture survey in relation to the return on investment?

 for example, was it productivity (i.e. where did the business perceive or want the benefit to be).
 In any event, the greatest benefit to

-Culture Excellence survey in any business was the ability to use the findings to start moving the culture ‘dial’.
-Joanne Taylor added that, unfortunately,
+conducting the Culture Excellence survey in any business was the ability to use the findings to start moving the culture ‘dial’.
+Joanne Taylor

-impact; not least in recognising what individuals need to be - and remain - motivated (i.e. following Maslow’s Hierarchy of Needs
+positive impact; not least in recognising what individuals need to be - and remain - motivated (i.e. following Maslow’s Hierarchy of Needs

 Can culture change be used to influence the supply chain or not?
 Can you enforce it?

-McDonald’s to do so also.
+prompted McDonald’s to do so also.
 The benefits became evident almost immediately, but people do have to be engaged first.
-Joanne Taylor replied that the
+Joanne Taylor

-survey shows people that food safety and quality culture is being taken seriously.
+replied that the survey shows people that food safety and quality culture is being taken seriously.
 For example, as a business leader you are

 Have any of the case studies here today engaged HR departments in their campaigns towards improving culture?

-management and are also able to provide useful input on designing reward programmes.
+change management and are also able to provide useful input on designing reward programmes.
 HR departments are well placed to offer valuable

 Seminar programme 3 December 2019 at Campden BRI